openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 This is the action that occurred for the event.
-Some of most common ones will be ``created``, ``updated``, and ``deleted``, but many applications will want more specific actions like ``declined``, ``started``, ``verified``, etc. Actions should be past tense, to better align with our existing conventions around Django signals and learning analytics events (we're not completely consistent, but we tend towards past tense).
+Some of most common ones will be ``created``, ``updated``, and ``deleted``, but many applications will want more specific actions like ``declined``, ``started``, ``verified``, etc. Applications should prefer these more specific actions when possible, since they are usually clearer for listeners and don't requiring knowing implementation details.
+For instance, it is preferable to have a ``registration.completed`` event than to have a ``registration.updated`` event and leave it to clients to check the resulting message's payload for ``status: "complete"``.

+Actions should be past tense, to better align with our existing conventions around Django signals and learning analytics events (we're not completely consistent, but we tend towards past tense).

 Major Version
 ~~~~~~~~~~~~~